ringpublishing/RingPublishingGDPR-iOS/README.md

 ### CocoaPods

 `RingPublishingGDPR` is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following lines to your Podfile (using our private Cocoapods Specs repository):
+`RingPublishingGDPR` is available through [CocoaPods](https://cocoapods.org).
+To install it, simply add the following lines to your Podfile using our private Cocoapods Specs repository.
+Please make sure you have access to this repository granted by us.

+Additions to your Podfile:
 ```ruby
 source 'ssh://git@github.com:ringpublishing/RingPublishing-CocoaPods-Specs.git'